Skip to main content

 name = 12; // Type '12' is not assignable to type 'string'

-Please note that even though we get a transpilation error the corresponding JavaScript file gets created when compiling our code.
-This is the expected, default behaviour because there's no easy way to tell if the code works or doesn't relying purely on type errors by the compiler.
-However, if we want we can specify the noEmitOnError flag for tsc (or the corresponding tsconfig.json file) and the transpiled JavaScript file will only be created if the TypeScript code has no errors.
-You can think of this as strict checks for the transpiler.
+Even though we get a transpilation error, the corresponding JavaScript file still gets created when compiling.
+That’s the expected default behaviour because there’s no easy way to tell if the code works or doesn’t based purely on type errors from the compiler.
+If we want stricter control, we can set the noEmitOnError flag for tsc (or the corresponding tsconfig.json file), and the transpiled JavaScript file will only be created when the TypeScript code has no errors.
+Think of it as strict mode for the transpiler.

 let age: number = 39;